guava-mc/mcole18.github.io/docs/about-me.md

 I apply a Growth Mindset to everything I do by embracing challenge, not backing down in the face of failure, working with my peers, and always looking for ways to improve.

-I aim to use my skills to bring positive change to the world by working with innovative people, technologies, and companies.

 ## Education
  M.S.
 Computer Science | Georgia Institute of Technology  | Aug 2020 - Aug 2023